-When Sylvia Felix went to study abroad in Floripa, Brazil, she knew she wanted to volunteer during her time overseas.
+When Sylvia Felix went to study abroad in Floripa, Brazil, she knew she wanted to do an internship during her time overseas.

-Sylvia was able to volunteer at a wildlife conservation organization called Projeto Lontra.
+Sylvia was able to intern at a wildlife conservation organization called Projeto Lontra.
 She spent eight months rehabilitating otters and working with other injured wildlife.

-Below is a video of her time at Projeto Lontra as well as some insight about how she found the opportunity, what she learned, and why she recommends students consider volunteering while abroad.
+Below is a video of her time at Projeto Lontra as well as some insight about how she found the opportunity, what she learned, and why she recommends students consider interning while abroad.

 What is Projeto Lontra’s Mission?